-RESIDENTS are fighting to stop the felling of hundreds of trees in the heart of the New Forest.
+RESIDENTS are fighting to stop the felling of more than 200 trees in the heart of the New Forest.

-The operation, which kicked off yesterday (Wednesday0, is to chainsaw up to 500 trees in a ribbon of woodland just south of Burley near Burbush car park.
+The operation, which kicked off yesterday (Wednesday), is to chainsaw about 220 trees in a ribbon of woodland just south of Burley near Burbush car park.

-The work on the half-hectare site at Slap Bottom is being carried out by Scottish and Southern Electricity Network and Forestry England, which says it is to secure open heathland habitat and protect a row of powerlines.
+The work on the half-hectare site at Slap Bottom is being carried out by Forestry England, which says it is to secure open heathland habitat.

 But a group of villagers is resisting the scheme saying the trees should be saved to help absorb carbon in the atmosphere, which is blamed by scientists for climate change.